-Wet floodproofing prevents or provides resistance to damage from flooding while allowing floodwaters to enter the structure or area and equalize pressures on foundation walls or lower-level walls.
+Wet floodproofing is the permanent or contingent method applied to a structure and/or its contents that prevents or provides resistance to damage from flooding by intentionally allowing floodwaters to enter and exit the structure or area automatically and equalize pressures on foundation walls or lower-level walls.
 A key feature associated with wet floodproofing are openings to allow floodwaters in, consisting of engineered flood vents in the structure walls.
-Per FEM TB, 7-93:
+Wet floodproofing is allowed in limited situations based on structure type, structure use, and require a variance in compliance with 44 CFR Section 60.3.